MacFJA/svelte-persistent-store/.docs/Examples/02-Reuse-Store.md

+---
+name: Reuse a store across an application
+order: 2
+---
 # Reuse a store across an application

 There are, at least, 3 ways to have the same store between components.